edwardhorsey/sabnzbdvpn/README.md

 If you have an separate ca.crt file your volume mount should be a folder containing both the ca.crt and the .ovpn config.

+#### Username and password

-If you are being asked to enter your username and password when OpenVPN is initialising (`auth-user-pass` option), add the following line to your .ovpn config file:
+If you are asked to enter your username and password when OpenVPN is initialising (due to `auth-user-pass` option being included in your config without an argument), add the following line to your .ovpn config file:
 ```
 auth-user-pass /etc/openvpn/custom/pass.txt
 ```
-Then create a bind mount to the file on your local machine.
+Then create a bind mount to the file (containing your username and password separated by a line break) on your local machine.
 Eg. `-v /path/to/pass.txt:/etc/openvpn/custom/pass.txt`.

 #### Use Google DNS servers
 Some have encountered problems with DNS resolving inside the docker container.